 Armored fighting is probably what the SCA os best known for.
 Valiant knights in heavy armor fight with sword and shield, polearm, mace, or any other combination of period weapons that strike their fancy.
 Combat usually takes the form of tournaments or melees.
 Tournaments are, generally speaking, one on one elimination tournaments with a single victor.
 It is a tournament like this that determines the succession of our king and queen twice a year.
 Melees generally consist of two teams, with members of each time often fighting in formation.
 The most dramatic example of the melee is Pennsic War where multiple melee battles are fought over two weeks, draw thousands of people, and include archers, siege equipment, and obstacles like rivers and walls.

-The best way to get started in Armored Combat is to bring a cup and cup-holding undergarment of your choice to an armored combat meeting, which are held on the second Tuesday of every month at St. Timothy's Lutheran Church in Mansfield.
+The best way to get started in Armored Combat is to bring a cup and cup-holding undergarment of your choice to an armored combat meeting, which are held on the third Tuesday of every month at St. Timothy's Lutheran Church in Mansfield.
 Before you come out, let us know on the list or at an earlier meeting that you want to fight, and we'll bring out the loaner gear to get you started ASAP.

 SCA Rapier combat represents the more elegant dueling styles of the 16th and 17th centuries.
 It is more open and brutal than collegiate or Olympic fencing, but more gentlemanly than armored combat.
 Most duelists strive to make their armor (worn for safety) resemble the garb of their chosen period.
 This gives the impression they are fighting in their "street clothes", rather than geared for war like the armored fighters.
 Rapier combat also takes both tournament and melee forms.
 Tournaments are one on one elimination rounds, while melees may be either team or free-for-all.